bharathpatnaik/bharathpatnaik/README.md

 ## I'm a Computer Science and Engineering Student

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
+- 👨‍💻 I have 8+ years of experience in building data intensive pipelines
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
+- 📚 My favorite projects have been the ML model deployment ones
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 I strive to build software that impacts lives
-- ⚡ Fun fact: I love to play pool and snooker 🎱.
+- ⚡ I love playing outdoor games and mentoring people.